Masmiseim36/nxpSDK/boards/frdmk82f/driver_examples/i2c/read_accel_value_transfer/readme.txt

 Running the demo
 ================
 When the example runs successfully, you can see the similar information from the terminal as below.

 I2C example -- Read Accelerometer Value
-Found a MMA8451 on board , the device address is 0x1d .
+Found an MMA8451 on board , the device address is 0x1d .
 The accel values:
 status_reg = 0xff , x =   -10 , y =    31 , z =  2025
 status_reg = 0xff , x =    -6 , y =    32 , z =  2022